audryannoor/VIX_ID-X_Credit-Risk-Assesment/README.md

 **Background**
 ---
-A lending company has a problem where it requires efficiency and speed in receiving loans from each customer.As a Data Science Intern from ID/X Partners, we will to process data and create models that are able to predict and assess optimal credit applications and predict existing risks.
+A lending company has a problem where it requires efficiency and speed in receiving loans from each customer.
+As a Data Science Intern from ID/X Partners, we will to process data and create models that are able to predict and assess optimal credit applications and predict existing risks.
 To facilitate the assessment, we will create a credit score based on the logistic regression model.
 Finally, we will provide solutions for lending companies how the insights we get.

 **Data Pre-processing**
 ---